ridesafe/ridesafe-backend/README.md

 ## Who are we ?
 RideSafe has been launched by [Nousmotards](https://www.nousmotards.com).
-**Nousmotards** is a service platform for bikers, created by [3 engineers and bikers](http://blog.nousmotards.com/2015/04/24/ouverture-du-blog-nousmotards/):
+It is a service platform for bikers, created by [3 engineers and bikers](http://blog.nousmotards.com/2015/04/24/ouverture-du-blog-nousmotards/):
 * [Romaric Philogène](https://fr.linkedin.com/in/romaricphilogene)
 * [Rémi Demol](https://www.linkedin.com/in/demolremi/fr)
 * [Pierre Mavro](https://fr.linkedin.com/in/pmavro/fr)